-Webbed fingers and toes, formally called syndactyly, is a condition that occurs when two or more fingers or toes are fused together by skin.
-In rare cases, the fingers or toes could be joined together by bone, blood vessels, muscles, or nerves.
+Syndactyly is the presence of webbed fingers or toes.
+It’s a condition that occurs when the skin of two or more fingers or toes is fused together.
+In rare cases, your child’s fingers or toes could be joined together by one or more of the following:

 This condition is present at birth.
-According to the Boston Children’s Hospital, syndactyly affects about one in every 3,000 babies, most commonly Caucasians and males.
-Webbing occurs most frequently between a child’s middle and ring fingers (CHB, 2012).
+Syndactyly affects about one in every 2,500 to 3,000 babies.
+It most commonly occurs in Caucasian and male babies.
+Webbing occurs most frequently between a child’s middle and ring fingers.

 This condition can interfere with the normal function of your child’s hand or foot.
-Unless the webbing is minimal, the parents of a child with syndactyly of the fingers usually decide to repair the condition through surgery.
-Webbed toes may not require treatment if the webbing does not interfere with the function of your child’s foot.
+Unless the webbing is minimal, their doctor will probably recommend surgery to correct the condition.
+Webbed toes may not require treatment if the webbing doesn’t interfere with the function of your child’s foot.

 Webbed fingers and toes can sometimes be detected before your baby is born through an ultrasound exam.
-However, prenatal indications of syndactyly may not be completely accurate (Bae, Barnewolt, & Jennings, 2009).
+However, prenatal indications of syndactyly may not be completely accurate.

-Surgical opinions differ as to the earliest a child should have syndactyly surgery.
-However, most agree the child should be at least a few months of age.
-Choose a trusted surgeon to perform the surgery and discuss with him or her which time frame is best for your child.
-It is important for your child’s syndactyly to be treated before he or she begins to miss developmental milestones that involve the fingers, such as grasping objects.
+Surgical opinions differ about when it’s best for a child to have syndactyly surgery.
+However, most experts agree that your child should be at least a few months old before having this surgery.
+Choose a trusted surgeon to perform the surgery and ask them about the ideal timeframe for your child.
+It’s important for your child’s syndactyly to be treated before they begin to miss developmental milestones that involve their fingers, such as grasping objects.

-This type of surgery usually involves putting the child under general anesthesia, so he or she is asleep during the surgery.
-Then, a series of zigzag incisions (z-plasty) are made to separate the fused fingers.
-These incisions split the excess webbing between your child’s fingers or toes.
-Usually, the surgeon will then use a small amount of healthy pieces of skin from another part of the body to cover the separated area.
+Your child will probably receive general anesthesia, so that they’re asleep during the surgery.
+Then, a series of zigzag incisions will be made to separate their fused fingers or toes.
+This procedure is called Z-plasty.
+These incisions will split the excess webbing between your child’s fingers or toes.
+Then, their surgeon will probably use pieces of healthy skin from another part of your child’s body to cover the separated area.
 This is called a skin graft.

-The separation of the webbed or fused fingers will allow each finger to move independently.
-This procedure is intended to restore full functionality to your child’s hand.
+Separating your child’s webbed or fused fingers or toes will allow each digit to move independently.
+This procedure is intended to restore full functionality to your child’s hand or foot.

-After surgery to repair webbed fingers or toes, your child’s hand or foot will be placed in a cast for about three weeks.
-The cast will help to keep the hand or foot immobilized.
-It is important that the cast be kept dry and cool.
-It will need to be covered when giving your child a bath.
+After surgery to repair their webbed fingers or toes, your child’s hand or foot will be placed in a cast for about three weeks.
+The cast will help keep their hand or foot immobilized.
+It’s important that their cast is kept dry and cool.
+It will need to be covered when you give your child a bath.

-Your child’s surgeon may also recommend physical or occupational therapy to improve the chances of full functionality of the fingers or toes.
-He or she will also suggest a series of follow-up visits to monitor your child’s healing.
+Your child’s surgeon may also recommend physical or occupational therapy to improve their chances of full functionality in their fingers or toes.
+Their doctor will also suggest a series of follow-up visits to monitor your child’s healing.

-In rare cases, it is possible for your child to experience mild to moderate complications after syndactyly repair surgery.
+It’s possible for your child to experience mild to moderate effects of syndactyly repair surgery, but this is rare.
 Potential negative effects of the surgery could include:

-- so-called “web creep,” in which the extra skin grows back and must be repaired again
+- extra skin growing back, which is called “web creep” and must be repaired again

 - hardening of scar tissue

-- problems with the skin graft used in your child’s surgery
+- problems with the skin graft used in the surgery

-- changes to the appearance of your child’s affected fingernail
+- changes to the appearance of the affected fingernail or toenail

-- lack of adequate blood supply to your child’s finger, known as finger ischemia
+- a lack of adequate blood supply to the finger or toe, which is known as ischemia

-See your doctor immediately if you notice any abnormalities or color changes to the fingers or toes.
+See your doctor immediately if you notice any abnormalities or color changes in your child’s fingers or toes.

-After surgical repair of finger syndactyly, your child will most likely experience normal finger function.
-The hand will also have an improved appearance.
-If there are complications, additional surgeries may be necessary for your child to have full function of the fingers or toes.
-Additional surgeries to improve the appearance of the hand or toes can also be arranged for a future date.
+After surgical repair of finger or toe syndactyly, your child will most likely experience normal finger or toe function.
+Their hand or foot will also have an improved appearance.
+If your child experiences complications, additional surgeries may be necessary to help them gain full function of their fingers or toes.
+Additional surgeries to improve the appearance of their hand or toes can also be arranged for a future date.

-Your child’s hand will continue to grow normally after the surgery.
-Some children may require additional surgery when they reach adolescence, after their hands have fully matured and grown.
+Your child’s hand or foot will continue to grow normally after the surgery.
+Some children may require additional surgery when they reach adolescence, after their hands and feet have fully matured and grown.